TrashGuyAnimations/TrashGuy/README.rst

 ⭐️ Supporters and Contributors
 -----------------
-`YouTwitFace`_ | Developed Trash Guy animation for use with Telegram userbots
+`YouTwitFace`_ | Conceptualized Trash Guy animation for use with Telegram userbots

 .. _YouTwitFace: http://github.com/YouTwitFace